 01. Where are you now?
 What did take you there?

-We are currently based in Christchurch – in the South Island of New Zealand, working as hard as we can to save up for our global sailing adventures in a few years time.
-We sail at the weekends and holidays on our yacht Wildwood in Lyttelton Harbour and around Banks Peninsula and the Marlborough Sounds.
+I am currently based in Christchurch – in the South Island of New Zealand, working as hard as I can to save up for my global sailing adventures in a few years time.
+I sail at the weekends and holidays on my yacht Wildwood in Lyttelton Harbour and around Banks Peninsula and the Marlborough Sounds.

 02. What is home for you? where do you feel home?

-Originally I am from England and Andrew is from Australia, but we both call Christchurch home.
+Originally I am from England, but I call Christchurch home.
 It is a great city, however it was very badly damaged in a big earthquake in 2011.
 The whole central city has basically been demolished and is being rebuilt before our eyes.
 It is exciting going out exploring all the new things that pop up.
 There are lots of funky arty things emerging from the rubble, like these road cone sheep and trees made from bits of old buildings…

 03. Did you meet people like you?
 Do you feel you belong to a community?

 Absolutely!
-We are so lucky to have a wonderful group of friends and we have a great sailing community based around our local yacht club and extending much further.
+I am so lucky to have a wonderful group of friends and I have a great sailing community based around our local yacht club and extending much further.
 We race against one another, go cruising together, and then do so many other things together when we are not sailing too – skiing, diving, tramping etc. I love making new friends and meeting new people along the way and we are hoping to one day meet some of the great people whose blogs I have been following.